-- Many recreational rescues will take place some distance from lake beaches.
-Unless lake levels are high, there will likely be no natural or vehicular anchor points available.
+- Many recreational rescues will take place near broad lake beaches.
+Unless lake levels are high, there will likely be no natural or vehicular anchor points close to the water's edge.
 The rigging team may need to develop an appropriate anchor point using duplex pickets or other devices.

 - Beaches with soft sand are often traps for responding vehicles.
 Four-wheel-drive is essential and routes to the water that can support light civilian vehicles won't necessarily support vehicles loaded with equipment or pulling technical rescue trailers.

 The following equipment should be deployed for any incident involving a large animal stranded in a stream or body of water.